Mini (Skins series 6)

 "Mini" is the fifth episode of the sixth series of the British teen drama Skins.
 It premiered on E4 in the UK on 20 February 2012.
 The episode is told from the point of view of character Mini McGuinness.

 Mini's hates her mum's pervy new live-in boyfriend, and to make matters worse, Alo has broken the rules of their 'no strings attached' secret relationship and declared his love for her.
-Mini feels trapped; she's lost control of her life and needs to get away.
-Ignoring advice from her mum and Liv, she seeks refuge with her dad, who's never been around that much, but promises it'll be different this time.
-He sweeps Mini into his glamorous and grown-up world where she feels a million miles away from her problems, but Mini has a bigger problem that she can't run away from and will ultimately have to face on her own.
+Mini feels trapped; she has lost control of her life and needs to get away.
+Ignoring advice from her mum and Liv, she seeks refuge with her dad, who has never been around that much, but promises it will be different this time.
+He sweeps Mini into his glamorous and grown-up world where she feels a million miles away from her problems, but Mini has a bigger problem that she cannot run away from and will ultimately have to face on her own.